 The Company has in the past made purchases of shares of its common stock from time to time in the over-the-counter market (NASDAQ) and/or through privately negotiated, block transactions under an authorization of the Company's board of directors.
 Shares repurchased by the Company are cancelled and returned to the status of authorized but unissued stock.
-There were no repurchases of common stock in 2010 and 2009.
-During 2008, the Company repurchased 968,746 shares of common stock, for an aggregate repurchase price of \$21.9 million or an average price of \$22.61 per share.
 On May 14, 2008, the Company's Board of Directors authorized the Company to repurchase an aggregate of 2,000,000 shares of the Company's outstanding common stock.
-In connection with this authorization, the Board of Directors terminated its previous share repurchase authorization announced on March 21, 2003.
-As of December 31, 2010, 2,000,000 shares remain authorized for repurchase.
+There were no repurchases of common stock in 2011 and 2010.
+As of December 31, 2011, 2,000,000 shares remain authorized for repurchase under this authorization.